Thermally driven quantum refrigerator autonomously resets superconducting qubit

 Quantum thermodynamics should be more useful.
 The field has yielded fundamental insights, such as extensions of the second law of thermodynamics to small, coherent, and far-from-equilibrium systems~\cite{lieb1999, janzing2000, egloff2015, horodecki2013, brandao2015, yungerhalpern2016, halpern2018, lostaglio2017, guryanova2016, yungerhalpern2016a, sparaciari2017, gour2018a, khanian2023}.
 Additionally, quantum phenomena have been shown to enhance engines~\cite{kim2011c, gelbwaser-klimovsky2018, myers2020, lostaglio2020, kalaee2021, hammam2022}, batteries~\cite{binder2015}, and refrigeration~\cite{jennings2010, levy2020}.
 These results are progressing gradually from theory to proof-of-principle experiments.
 However, quantum thermal technologies remain experimental curiosities, not practical everyday tools.
 Key challenges include control~\cite{woods2023} and cooling quantum thermal machines to temperatures that support quantum phenomena.
 Both challenges require substantial energy and effort but yield small returns.
 For example, one would expect a single-atom engine to perform only about an electronvolt of work~\cite{rossnagel2016}.

 Autonomous quantum machines offer hope.
 First, they operate without external control.
 Second, they run on heat drawn from thermal baths, which are naturally abundant~\cite{mitchison2015}.
-A quantum thermal machine would be useful in a context that met three criteria: (i) The machine fulfills a need. (ii) The machine can access natural different-temperature baths. (iii) Maintaining the machine's coherence costs no extra expense.
+A quantum thermal machine would be useful in a context that met three criteria: (i) The machine fulfills a need. (ii) The machine can access real-world different-temperature baths. (iii) No or few extra resources are spent on maintaining whatever coherence is necessary for the machine's operation.

 We identify such a context: qubit reset.
 Consider a superconducting quantum computer starting a calculation.
-The computer requires qubits initialized to their ground states.
-If left to thermalize with its environment as thoroughly as possible, though, the qubit could achieve only an excited-state population of $\approx$0.01 to 0.03, or an effective temperature of 45~mK to 70~mK~\cite{geerlings2013, jin2015a, magnard2018, zhou2021}.
+The computer requires qubits initialized to their ground states~\cite{divincenzo2000a}.
+If left to thermalize with its environment as thoroughly as possible, though, a qubit could achieve only an excited-state population of $\approx$0.01 to 0.03, or an effective temperature of 45~mK to 70~mK~\cite{geerlings2013, jin2015a, magnard2018, zhou2021}.
 Furthermore, such passive thermalization takes a few multiples of the qubit's energy-relaxation time---hundreds of microseconds in state-of-the-art setups---delaying the next computation.
 A quantum machine cooling the qubits to their ground (minimal-entropy) states fulfills criterion (i).
 Moreover, superconducting qubits inhabit a dilution refrigerator formed from nested plates, whose temperatures decrease from the outermost plate to the innermost.
 These temperature plates can serve as heat baths, meeting criterion (ii).
 Finally, the machine can retain its quantum nature if mounted on the coldest plate, next to the quantum processing unit, satisfying criterion (iii).
 Such an autonomous machine would be a \emph{quantum absorption refrigerator}.